0 items - 0

 By Fr.
 Dr. Daniel Johnson

-The dormition or falling asleep of Virgin Mary is celebrated by the church on August 15th.
-But the two weeks prior, called the Fast of Dormition, is spent by faithful by remembering and contemplating the life of Mary, the Holy Theotokos.
-She was the great example for us – the most prominent of all saints who have gone before us.
+The dormition or falling asleep of the Virgin Mary is celebrated by the church on August 15th.
+But the two weeks prior, called the Fast of Dormition, are spent by faithful by remembering and contemplating the life of Mary, the Holy Theotokos.
+She was the great example for us—the most prominent of all saints who have gone before us.
 To help us remember her life, in this lesson let us look at the first and last recorded incidents in the sacred scriptures about Mary the Mother of Jesus.

 Preparing to Accept Gods Will For Our Lives

-When the angel came and told her that she would become a mother, and that too without marriage, her surprise and shock is only imaginable.
-But she didn’t run away, cry or feel discouraged.
+When the angel came and told her that she would become a mother, and that too without marriage, her surprise and shock are only imaginable.
+But she didn’t run away, cry, or feel discouraged.
 But she accepted it.

 Then Mary said, “Behold the maidservant of the Lord!
 Let it be to me according to your word.”